JohannesLorenz/zyn-wavetable-concept/advantages.md

 1. Lower computation times in RT thread:
   1. If no random (default settings), waves can be re-used
-2. The tensor implementation makes it easier to implement wavetable modulation (e.g. by modulating the basewave parameter)
+2. The wavetable implementation makes it easier to implement wavetable modulation (e.g. by modulating the basewave parameter)
   1. OscilGen code can be non RT
 3. -
 4. -